openfheorg/openfhe-development/docs/assets/sphinx_rsts/intro/installation/linux.rst

 Installing OpenFHE on Linux
 ====================================

-.. topic:: Quick Note for CentOS CentOS Installation
+.. note:: CentOS Installation

-    The installation process is the same as in Ubuntu except for using yum instead of apt-get in Step 1.
+    The installation process is the same as in Ubuntu except for using ``yum`` instead of ``apt-get`` in Step 1.
 Here we provide additional notes specific to CentOS.

     You may need to install cmake v3.x using the following commands: